madfam-io/plinto/docs/migration/cloud-to-self-hosted.md

 ---

 **Migration completed successfully?
-Welcome to self-hosted Plinto!
+Welcome to self-hosted Janua!
 You now have complete control over your authentication infrastructure with zero vendor lock-in.** 🎉